-Salty, spicy, rosemary roasted nuts are dead simple to make and will fill your kitchen with a wonderful aroma.
+These salty, spicy rosemary roasted nuts are so simple to make and will fill your kitchen with the most wonderful aroma.

 Because it’s the holidays, and because we are all likely to be consuming copious amounts of sweets this time of year, I hope to offer you a temporary respite from your sugar coma with a salty, savory snack.